Russell Brand: 2021–present: conspiracy theory accusations, conservative activism, and Stay Free

 Brand promoted unfounded claims of US bioweapon labs in Ukraine.
 Elon Musk defended Brand from media criticism on Twitter, saying: "I watched some of his videos.
 Ironically, he seemed more balanced & insightful than those condemning him!
 The groupthink among major media companies is more troubling.
 There should be more dissent."
 When YouTube took down one of his videos in September 2022, citing its policy on medical misinformation, he moved his channel to Rumble, where he launched a new daily live show, Stay Free with Russell Brand.

 On 15 May 2024, Brand performed a comedy set at a campaign event for presidential candidate Robert F. Kennedy Jr. for which he was paid around $70,000.
 In July 2024, he attended the Republican National Convention.
 In early August of that year, he officially endorsed Kennedy for president.
+Brand was a prominent speaker at Turning Point USA's AmericaFest 2025, where he made light of Katy Perry's relationship with Justin Trudeau.

 Legal issues

 Illegal drug use

 The media published articles on Brand during his drug-using period, typically in relation to incidents, and his public profile has since been associated with this era.
 Drug-related issues led to Brand's arrest on 12 occasions.
 Brand was ejected from the Gilded Balloon in Edinburgh and following a subsequent show in the city in 2004, a reviewer stated that "you'd rather hug him than hit him", as he had embraced recovery by this point.
 Following the cessation of his use, Brand revealed through his stand-up performances that he introduced his drug dealer to Kylie Minogue during his time at MTV and said he had performed manual sex on a male stranger in a public toilet for a television programme, adding: "I must say, it wasn't for me.
 I didn't really enjoy it.
 My tendencies and inclinations towards women are very, very powerful.
 I like them very much.
 It's just a biological urge."

 He was a patron of the Focus 12 drug treatment programme and rehabilitation charity after his own use of the service; the charity closed in 2018.
 Brand's sobriety was instigated by his agent, John Noel, after Brand was apprehended using heroin in a bathroom during a Christmas party.
 Brand cites his practice of transcendental meditation as a significant factor in his recovery from drug dependence.
 Brand organised three fundraisers for Focus 12 in London, Dublin and Belfast in 2009, and has also acted as a "sponsor" for numerous people during the rehabilitation stage of their treatment process.